Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Librarians/Professor Werblzwerth.md

 # Profile

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > A small gnomish man with grey skin and shock white hair that stands upwards, making up a not insignificant portion of his height.
 A wild beard comes down to his mid chest and he carries an ornate cane with a gem, presumably a spell focus, embedded in its tip.
 Despite his age he moves with a hectic energy, swinging his cane around haphazardly to punctuate whatever rambling point he is making.
 >^IntroText

 ### Description